 Firefighter’s Portable Breathing Systems

 In developing lightweight materials for the U.S. Space Program, NASA and the National Bureau of Standards used aluminum composite materials to build breathing system components such as facemasks, harnesses, frames, and air bottles.
-In the early 1970s, this technology was adapted by the Johnson Space Center to improve the breathing systems used by firefighters.
+In the early 1970s, this technology was adopted by the Johnson Space Center to improve the breathing systems used by firefighters.
 Scientists came up with a portable breathing apparatus that weighed a little more than 20 pounds and was designed to improve mobility.
 Other improvements included a new face mask with greater peripheral vision, a frame and harness that could be more comfortably controlled by shifting the weight load to the hips, and air-depletion warning technology.

-Through hard work and research, electrical and aerospace engineers have made many discoveries while pursing projects sponsored by NASA—discoveries that have improved the lives and health of people everywhere, not just in space.
+Through hard work and research, electrical and aerospace engineers have made many discoveries while pursuing projects sponsored by NASA—discoveries that have improved the lives and health of people everywhere, not just in space.
 Scientific studies by engineers and other professionals can have unexpected results, leading to patents and inventions that create for good with a lasting impact on society.

 An advanced degree program for engineers who want to become leaders without losing their foundation in engineering, the online Master of Engineering Management from Ohio University focuses on leadership and management skills and their direct relationship to engineering process improvement, project management, effective communication, and innovative solutions.